DanijelAdrinek/DanijelAdrinek/README.md

 *   ✉️  You can contact me at [dadrinek00@gmail.com](mailto:dadrinek00@gmail.com)
 *   🤝  I'm open to collaborating on Shopify, ReactJS, and JS Projects
-*   💻  Currently working on making a Portfolio in NextJS with lighthouse/unlighthouse API implementation to be able to show my site's performance statistics to users
+*   💻  Currently working on making a Portfolio in NextJS with lighthouse/unlighthouse API implementation to be able to make my site's performance statistics visible to users

 ### Skills